microsoft/industry/foundations/powerPlatform/readme.md

 ### Single Control and Management Plane

-The North Star architecture does not use any abstraction layers such as custom developed portals or tooling and ensures a consistent experience for both Platform admins and developers, subject to role-based access controls and policy-driven controls by DLP
+The North Star Architecture does not use any abstraction layers such as custom developed portals or tooling and ensures a consistent experience for both Platform admins and developers, subject to role-based access controls and policy-driven controls by DLP.

 ### Persona Agnostic

-The North Star architecture is Persona agnostic, and does not treat them differently from an architecture and capability perspective, and provides a safe and secure foundation for all developer personas an organization may have
+The North Star Architecture is Persona agnostic, and does not treat them differently from an architecture and capability perspective, and provides a safe and secure foundation for all developer personas an organization may have

 ### Power Platform Native Design and Platform Roadmap Alignment

-The North Star architecture approach advocates using Power Platform native services and capabilities whenever possible.
+The North Star Architecture approach advocates using Power Platform native services and capabilities whenever possible.
 This approach aligns with the product roadmap to ensure that new capabilities are available within your environments.
 The Power Platform roadmap helps to inform the adoption strategy and North Star trajectory.

 ### Recommendations